What Is Defensive Listening And How Does It Hurt Communication In My Relationships?

 What Is Defensive Listening In Communication?

 Defensive listening refers to perceiving an innocent comment as a personal attack.
-Someone who listens defensively may hear a general statement and think that it is directed towards them.
+Someone who listens defensively may hear a general statement and think that it is directed toward them.
 Defensive listening can be very harmful in relationships, as an individual may believe that they are being criticized or attacked, which can cause misunderstanding and arguments.

 What Is An Example Of Defensive Communication?

 Someone who listens defensively is likely to believe a general comment is a personal attack.
 For example, if someone were to make a statement about lazy people in the workplace, a defensive listener might perceive that the comment is implying that they are lazy.
 Perceiving comments as potential threats can trigger many arguments and misunderstandings within relationships.

 What is the problem with defensive listening?

 What is defensiveness in communication?

 How do you get a defensive person to listen?

 What are the characteristics of a defensive listener?